charlesreid1/github-heroku-attack-rabbits/docs/heroku.md

 We will cover these commands as they come up.

-### Create heroku app
+## Creating a Heroku app

-Start by creating a heroku app.
+Start by creating a Heroku app.

-* Each heroku app must have a unique name
+* Each Heroku app must have a unique name
-* Each heroku app creates a remote git repo
+* Each Heroku app creates a remote git repo
-* Master branch is what Heroku deploys publicly on herokuapps.com
+* Master branch is what Heroku deploys publicly on Herokuapps.com
-* You will also need heroku CLI to link your github repo to your heroku app
+* You will also need Heroku CLI to link your github repo to your Heroku app

-### Where heroku app lives
+## Where Heroku apps live

-Suppose you are creating an app called `my-cool-app` on heroku.
+Suppose you are creating an app called `my-cool-app` on Heroku.
 Then your application will be hosted by Heroku and will be available at the URL:

 ```plain
 https://my-cool-app.herokuapp.com
 ```

-### How heroku apps works
+### How Heroku apps work

 If you have used Github Pages before, Heroku uses a similar model (live hosting one particular branch of a git repository).